joshpierro/self-driving-car/p5/README.md

 Situations where my pipeline might fail, include, but are not limited to: night time driving, inclement weather, different driving conditions (super urban,super rural), switching lanes and objects unknown to the classifier, like a motorcycle, cyclist or cow crossing the road.

 To over come some of the issues described above and improve the pipeline, I think that more training data could help.
 For example, images if vehicles and non vehicles in inclement weather and night time conditions.
 Also, a hardened strategy (more dimensions) for creating my heatmaps (using adjacent frames) would also help.
+Finally, implementing the Hog Sub-sampling Window Search, where Hog features are only extracted once would improve the processing and efficiency of the pipeline.

 <strong>Checklist</strong>
 * <del>Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier</del>